arslankhanali/openshift-observability/opentelemetry/demo.md

   Jaeger UI            http://localhost:8080/jaeger/ui/

 ```
+# ERRORS
 ### Grafana error about
 There is an error for grafana deployment regarding security context
 > Fix
 Go to grafana deployment yaml and delete lines regarding 412 ID etc. there are 4/5 lines
 Then restart the deployment.
 Grafana dashboard should start appearing.

+### Cluster role and Role binding already presenty
+>Fix
+Delete that role and rolebinding

+### chart delpoys but no UI and services pod dont start
+>Fix
+You are probably running on OCP and need to run extra commands like giving anyuid scc to the service account.